Kansas’s Commercial Driver’s License Laws

 • First offense.
 180-day to one-year license disqualification (180 days to 2 years if in hazmat or passenger vehicle designed for more than 15 passengers).

 CMVs have special safety rules regarding railroad crossings.
-The driver must slow down or stop for all crossings and ensure the CMV has proper clearance to completely cross.
-A violation will result in a 60-day, 120-day, and a one-year disqualification for a first, second and third offense.
+The driver must slow down or stop for all crossings and ensure the CMV has proper clearance to cross completely.
+A violation will result in a 60-day, 120-day, and one-year disqualification for a first, second, and third offense.
 The driver's employer can also be fined $2,750 to $11,000.

 All commercial drivers are deemed to have given consent to the chemical testing of their breath, blood, or urine.
 A police officer can request a driver to submit to testing if probable cause exists to believe the driver is on drugs or alcohol.
 A test failure or refusal will result in an OSO order, license disqualification, and other possible penalties.